Frequently Asked Questions

 On Hodl Hodl you can create Offers, or engage in Contracts with 0 to 6 confirmations.
 The more confirmations you choose - the more time it will take for Bitcoin to be confirmed as the Bitcoin is locked in multisig escrow (the confirmation time depends on the blockchain).
 We strongly recommend you to use the "0 confirmations" option only with trusted or (and) verified traders.

-At the moment, Hodl Hodl provides you with an opportunity to trade Bitcoin and Litecoin, and we are considering adding new coins in the future.
+At the moment, Hodl Hodl only provides you with the opportunity to trade Bitcoin.

 Hodl Hodl is a global P2P trading platform, therefore any fiat currency in the world is available, and we operate in every country.